socaria/innovamat-challenge/README.md

     $ npm start

 4. For GET requests you can access from the browser with the routes indicates in the instructions section.
-For the oders requests you have to install POSTMAN following the instructions in the POSTMAN section (at the end of this README)
+For the others requests you must install POSTMAN by following the instructions in the POSTMAN section (at the end of this README).

 6. Run the tests: